Robert F. Kennedy: Depictions in media

 Kennedy has been the subject of several documentaries and has appeared in various works of popular culture.
-Kennedy's role in the Cuban Missile Crisis has been dramatized by Martin Sheen in the TV play The Missiles of October (1974) and by Steven Culp in Thirteen Days (2000).
+Kennedy's role in the Cuban Missile Crisis has been dramatized by Martin Sheen in the TV docudrama The Missiles of October (1974) and by Steven Culp in the political thriller film Thirteen Days (2000).
 The film Bobby (2006) is the story of multiple people's lives leading up to Kennedy's assassination.
-The film employs stock footage from his presidential campaign, and he is briefly portrayed by Dave Fraunces.
-Barry Pepper won an Emmy for his portrayal of Kennedy in The Kennedys (2011), an eight-part miniseries.
-He is played by Peter Sarsgaard in the film about Jacqueline Kennedy, Jackie (2016).
-He is played by Jack Huston in Martin Scorsese's film The Irishman (2019).
+It employs stock footage from his presidential campaign and he is briefly portrayed by Dave Fraunces.
+Barry Pepper won the 2011 Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his portrayal of Kennedy in The Kennedys (2011), an eight-part miniseries.
+He is portrayed by Peter Sarsgaard in the film about Jacqueline Kennedy, Jackie (2016), and by Jack Huston in the Martin Scorsese crime film The Irishman (2019).